MarcoPredatoro/Real-VR-Project/README.md

 2. At the top: Packages: In Project > Change to: Unity Registry.
 3. Find XR Interaction Toolkit > Download or Update > Import.

+### 4) Play

+1. To beign playing, wear the headset and allow debbuing and access to the device.
+2. With the headset on click the App Library
+3. Navigate to the drop down menu on the top right and click Unkown Sources
+4. You should see the application tha you just built
+5. Run the app and play the game !